 Fat Transfers – Another procedure used to rejuvenate the mid-face is transfer of a patient’s own fat to areas that have lost volume due to the aging process.
-Dr. Boerner uses this cosmetic facial surgery to smooth and repair wrinkles and creases on the face, and to elevate depressions which can exacerbate the appearance of lower eyelid bags.
-The combination of fat transfer and blepharoplasty can produce amazing results.
-For example, the before/after image directly below combine lower lid blephs, fat transfer, and upper eyelid fat pad removal.
+Our surgeons use this cosmetic facial surgery to smooth and repair wrinkles and creases on the face, and to elevate depressions which can exacerbate the appearance of lower eyelid bags.
+The combination of fat transfer and blepharoplasty can produce extraordinary results.
+For example, the before/after image directly below combines lower lid blepharoplasties, fat transfer, and upper eyelid fat pad removal.

 Wrinkle Prevention/Reversal Procedures

-Dysport (dysport.com) – Dysport is an injectable treatment used to resolve a number of age lines and wrinkles.
-This procedure is so convenient that it can be performed during a patient’s lunch break.
+• Dysport (dysport.com) – Dysport is an injectable treatment used to resolve a number of age lines and wrinkles.
+This procedure is so convenient and effective that it can be performed during a patient’s lunch break

 • Botox (botox.com) – Botox Cosmetic is a natural purified protein that functions by relaxing overactive muscles that cause wrinkles to form.
 When properly used, Botox Cosmetic can make a dramatic change in appearance.

 Filler Injections – Fillers are used to smooth out folds and fill in wrinkles.
 They can also be used to enhance lips and other areas by adding volume.
-Fillers such as Perlane and Restylane (restylaneusa.com), Juvederm (juvederm.com), Radiesse (radiesse.com), and Bellafill (artefill.com) can result in smoother, younger looking skin.
-Artefill (artefill.com)is different from temporary injectable wrinkle fillers.
+Fillers such as Restylane (restylaneusa.com), Juvederm (juvederm.com), Radiesse (radiesse.com), and Artefill (artefill.com) can result in smoother, younger looking skin.
+Artefill (artefill.com) is another option that is different from temporary injectable wrinkle fillers.
 The unique microspheres in Artefill are not absorbed by the body and provide the support your skin needs for natural, long lasting results.
-Before and after photos for Restylane are below, Artefill in the series of four below Restylane.
-Ask Dr. Boerner which filler is right for you.
+Ask our surgeons which filler is right for you.

 Ablative CO2 Laser Resurfacing – In terms of reversal procedures, ablated resurfacing is a type of cosmetic facial surgery that reduces medium and deep wrinkles associated with aging/sun-damaged skin (also reduces the appearance of acne scars).
 This involves removing the epidermis and injuring the dermis in a controlled fashion.
 After a two-week healing process, marked reduction in even the deepest wrinkles is apparent.
-Certain types of skin are better than others for this laser, and Dr. Boerner can help you determine skin type/sensitivity to this cosmetic facial surgery.
+Certain types of skin are better than others for this laser, and our surgeons can help you determine whether your skin type is suitable for this cosmetic facial surgery.